Who Can Qualify for a HomeSafe Reverse Mortgage in Los Angeles in 2026?

 Are non-arm’s-length transactions allowed for HomeSafe?

-Non-arm's-length transactions are ineligible for HomeSafe when there is a personal or business relationship between parties such as buyer, seller, loan officer, or originating lender.
-Source: HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, Revised April 2026, current as of 2026.
+Non-arm’s-length transactions are ineligible for HomeSafe when there is a personal or business relationship between parties such as buyer, seller, loan officer, or originating lender.
+These answers are a starting point for title and residency review, not a substitute for a full file review.

 Can non-permanent residents qualify for HomeSafe?

 Non-permanent resident aliens may qualify for HomeSafe only if the property is their principal residence, they have a valid Social Security number, and they prove eligibility to work in the United States.
-Source: HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, Revised April 2026, current as of 2026.
+These answers are a starting point for title and residency review, not a substitute for a full file review.

 Can permanent residents qualify for HomeSafe?

 Permanent resident aliens may qualify for HomeSafe if they provide proof of lawful permanent residency and meet the same credit standards as U.S. citizens.
-Source: HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, Revised April 2026, current as of 2026.
+These answers are a starting point for title and residency review, not a substitute for a full file review.

 About Reverse Mortgage California

-Reverse Mortgage California (NMLS# 2530594) is the consumer-facing DBA and brand of O1ne Mortgage Inc. The company helps California seniors and their families understand reverse mortgage options in plain language, including FHA-insured HECM loans and proprietary alternatives when appropriate.
+Reverse Mortgage California (NMLS# 2530594) is the consumer-facing DBA and brand of O1ne Mortgage Inc. The company focuses on helping California seniors understand reverse mortgage options, including federally insured HECM loans and proprietary alternatives where appropriate.

 Call or text (909) 642-8258 or visit reversemortgagecali.com.